jadTalbert/demo-couchbase-CI-process/README.md

 # demo-couchbase-CI-process
 This is a demo repo to show how to embed a CB instance in a CI/CD pipeline.

+---

+**Note:** Docker must be installed on your host machine(s) for these scripts to work properly.

+---

 #### initCouchbaseNode-docker.sh Usage:
   - This script is used to fully launch a Couchbase node running on the version of your choice(via docker tags).
 There is no manual set up required after the node is launched and the template can be customized for some basic settings.
 This will evolve over time and allow for MDS(Multi Dimensional Scaling and other settings via the REST APIs).